 Neil’s was eager to start engaging with participants and promote the service so he decided on his first weekend with the organisation he would head to the local shopping centre to promote the service.

-All of Neil’s time and effort paid off as he outperformed some of the more experienced members of the team.
+All of Neil’s time and effort paid off as he outperformed some of the more experienced team members.
 His target was to engage with 30 participants a month he was over performing by 15%.
 To recognise his efforts Neil was given the accolade of being the first Employee of the Month.

-Neil has a terrific nature and way of dealing with all participants, colleagues and employers in a friendly and professional manner, whether he is dealing with a company owner or someone with multiple barriers who is looking for support.
+Neil has a terrific nature which shows when he's dealing with participants, colleagues and employers.
+He's friendly, professional and willing to help no matter what, whether he is dealing with a company owner or someone with multiple barriers - Neil will do what he can to support them.
 Neil likes to see a job through to the end as he demonstrates in his story.

 Supply Chain Partner of the Year